twng/starter-basic/README.md

     npm run build

 All styles and scripts are concatenated and minified to styles.min.css and bundle.min.js respectively.
-Destination path and filename are set in the build comments in the HTML.
+Destination path and filename are set in the build block comments in the HTML.

 To clean the build folder, run: